Lokad/Terab/spec/opreturn-prefix-guideline.md

 ## Footnotes

 1. For example, Terab (open source project by Lokad) is a specialized persistence backend intended to support the blockchain ultimately growing up to blocks of 1 terabyte.
 Such software components will be required in the future to cope with the increased usage of Bitcoin.

-## Acknowledgement

-I would like to thank Shammah Chancellor (Bitcoin ABC) for his invaluable insights to help drafting the fine print of this guideline.